mabq/book-simplicity/1_actions_calculations_and_data.md

 ## Calculations

-Calculations are functions with zero implicit inputs and zero side-effects.
+Calculations are functions with zero implicit inputs and zero implicit outputs.

-> 🔥 &nbsp; Any code that injects time-dependability into a function is an implicit input.
-Any code that provokes a *side-effect* is an implicit output.

-No matter when they are run, or how many times they are run, calculations will always give the same output for the same inputs — zero *side-effects*.
+No matter when they are run, or how many times they are run, calculations will always return the same output for the same inputs without causing any *side-effects*.

-### Objects as explicit inputs
+### Zero implicit inputs

+> It is impossible to write calculations on mutable data

+Mutable data equals time dependability — relying on a data value that might change over time will

+Any code that injects time-dependability into a function is an implicit input.

-Function arguments — any other input is implicit.
+Calculations only accept data values passed as arguments — any other method is implicit.

 A function is called with a list of expressions as arguments, before running the function those expressions are turned into values, those values are stored in memory and it's addresses are bound to the variables initialized by function parameters — local variables act like `let` variables.